Rudy Giuliani told by prosecutors he is a target in Georgia 2020 presidential election probe - KTVZ

 “This comes on the heels of us asking him probably six or seven times” whether Giuliani was a target, Costello said.
 He said the district attorney’s office previously declined to answer that question.

+Costello told CNN that while Giuliani “will appear before the grand jury,” he made no promises about how responsive his client would be.

+“If they want to play hardball, we know how to play hardball,” Costello said.

-Costello said Giuilani will still appear Wednesday before the special grand jury but declined to say whether his client would invoke his Fifth Amendment right against self-incrimination.
+Costello said he made it very clear to the prosecutor in Fulton County that his client would not answer questions about conversations between Giuliani and Trump but refused to say whether Giuliani would invoke his Fifth Amendment right against self-incrimination.

+“If you think he’s going to talk to you about conversations he had with his client, you’re delusional,” Costello said.
+Everything, he says, “depends on the questions they ask.”

+As for Giuliani’s response to being target of the of the special grand jury, he added: “I don’t think he was surprised.
+He has no faith or belief in this Fulton grand jury process.
+It’s a political stunt.”

 Giuliani, who served as an attorney for Trump during the 2020 election, was ordered by an Atlanta-area judge to appear in person in front of the special grand jury this week.